ICDL-DVRHM/icdl-dvrhm.github.io/index.md

 # Description

-Half-day workshop and tutorials will be held on May 20, 2024 (the first day of the meeting).
+Half-day workshop will be held on May 20, 2024 (the first day of the meeting).
 More details soon!

 # Thank You!